Asia shares off to cautious start, U.S. crude slides

 By Wayne Cole

-SYDNEY (Reuters) - Caution gripped Asian share markets on Monday on expectations a busy week of corporate earnings reports and economic data will drive home the damage done by the global virus lockdown, while U.S. crude prices took an early spill.
+SYDNEY (Reuters) - Caution gripped Asian share markets on Monday on expectations a busy week of corporate earnings reports and economic data will drive home the damage done by the global virus lockdown, while a glut of supply sent U.S. crude spiralling to 20-year lows.

-Japan reported its exports fell almost 12% in March from a year earlier, with shipments to the U.S. down over 16%.
+Japan reported its exports fell almost 12% in March from a year earlier, with shipments to the United States down over 16%.
 Early readings on April manufacturing globally are due on Thursday and are expected to show recession-like readings.

-E-Mini futures for the S&P 500 <ESc1> slipped 0.7%, having jumped last week on hopes some U.S. states would soon start to re-open their economies.
+E-Mini futures for the S&P 500 slipped 0.2%, having jumped last week on hopes some U.S. states would soon start to re-open their economies.

 U.S. President Donald Trump said Sunday that Republicans were "close" to getting a deal with Democrats on a support package for small business.